University of the Rockies Catalog - General Academic Policies and Information

 A student may repeat any course with grades of C, C+, NP, U, and WU once.
 A maximum of two different courses with grades of C, C+, NP, U, and WU may be repeated.
 Grades of C and C+ will count towards meeting degree requirements; however, a student may only receive a combination of two C, C+, NP, U, and WU grades in their program.

-Doctorate level students who exceed the number of allowable C, C+, NP, U, and WU grades will be academically dismissed from their program of study.
+Doctorate level students who exceed the number of allowable C, C+, NP, U, and WU grades within a 12 month period will be academically dismissed from their program of study.

 *Immediate family is defined as including husband, wife, domestic partner, grandparent, grandchild, mother-in-law, father-in-law, brother-in-law, sister-in-law, daughter-in-law, son-in-law, (step/adoptive) mother, (step/adoptive) father, (step/adoptive) brother, (step/adoptive) sister, and (step/adoptive) child.
 Additional considerations can be made on a case by case basis as determined by the University.
 Please contact firstname.lastname@example.org for specific consideration.